funador/react-confirm-email/README.md

 or
 * [Use a third party service like mLab](https://medium.com/@alialhaddad/how-to-setup-a-online-mongo-db-database-using-mlab-24bb583720ba)

-#### You will need a new gmail account.
+#### Create a new gmail account.
 You can sign up for a new gmail account [here](https://accounts.google.com/signup?hl=en-GB).
-Afterwards you will need to plug the credentials for your new account into a *.env* file on the server that needs to be created as well.
+Afterwards you will need to plug the credentials for your new account into a *.env* file on the server.

 ```shell
 // server/.env